 3. Being unique and of a high class with its associations: It is taught in SRF that those who get initiated are specially favoured, have particularly good karma, and most others may have to be left outside of those much favoured circles, maybe for lifetimes.

-The idea of associating with high-status people is taken so far in monastic circles that they even retire from contact with lay members.
-And even more revealing, a previous leader of SRF, Daya Mata (1914-2010), kept away from other SRF monastics for thirty years without their knowing.
-When the news broke out, it created an outrage of its kind, or a base scandal.
+The idea of staying away from others is taken so far in monastic circles as they tend to retire from contact with lay members.
+A previous leader of SRF, Daya Mata (1914-2010), also lived in another place than other SRF monastics for thirty years without their knowing (!).
+After those news broke out, one third of the SRF monastics left the premises too, for some reason or other.

-5. Self-entitlement compliance: The founding guru entitled his own gurus "divine descensions", avatars, and so many Christs, and members comply with such seemingly megalomanously given titles.
+5. Self-entitlement compliance: The founding guru entitled his own gurus "divine descensions", avatars, and so many Christs, and members comply with such perhaps megalomanously given titles.

 7. Recognising feelings of others outside - maybe.